Weed Management

 Botrytis Chocolate Spot

-First, small reddish dots appear which grow into well-defined blotches with reddish-brown margins and tan centres on the leaves, stems, and pods.
+First, small reddish dots appear, which grow into well-defined blotches with reddish-brown margins and tan centres on the leaves, stems, and pods.
 If conditions are suitable, the lesions grow and merge, resulting in blackening and partial defoliation.

 Sclerotinia Stem Rot

+Apply fungicides at early flower, followed by a second application 7 to 14 days later if the disease persists or weather conditions are favourable for disease development.
+Always follow label directions.
 Note that it is too late to control Sclerotinia white mould once symptoms are observed, so forecast to determine the risk of disease development.

 Rust

-Bean Yellow Mosaic Virus (BYMV)
+Bean Yellow Mosaic Virus

-Fungicide Resistant Disease Populations
+Fungicide-Resistant Disease Populations

 To delay fungicide resistance/insensitivity: